Heart of a Book

 ★★★★★

 Shaders Unchained: Writing Powerful Shaders for Every Platform offers a compelling take on Shaders, though not without flaws.
-While the treatment of Graphics Programming is excellent, I found the sections on WebGPU less convincing.
-The author makes some bold claims about Graphics Programming that aren't always fully supported.
-That said, the book's strengths in discussing Graphics Programming more than compensate for any weaknesses.
-Readers looking for OpenGL & Vulkan will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Programming, if not the definitive work.
+While the treatment of HLSL is excellent, I found the sections on Game Development less convincing.
+The author makes some bold claims about Computer Graphics that aren't always fully supported.
+That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
+Readers looking for GLSL will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on GLSL, if not the definitive work.

 ★★★★★